 Answer: Yes.
 The Instructors utilize professionals from around the area such as attorneys and CPA’s to present topics that are relevant to the success of your business.

-Answer: Both instructors grew up on farms, have owned farms and have Masters Degrees in Agricultural Economics.
+Answer: The college goes to great length to secure instructor with farming backgrounds combined with solid education in farm business management.
+It is quite likely that instructors grew up on farms and have owned farms.
 Collectively they have experience in lending, appraisals, real estate, marketing, accounting, business management, employee management and agricultural education.

-Location: Chemeketa Community College, Salem Campus - Building 62, Room 101
+Class Location: Chemeketa Community College, Salem Campus - Building 60 Room

 Note: Please schedule additional confidential on-farm assistance/training to meet your specific business needs.